codenvibes/CS/13 CTFS & LABS/THM/THM - OVERPASS.md

 With user access established as `James`, the goal is to find a path to the root user.

+###### 4.1.
+Analyzing `todo.txt` for Hints

+The `todo.txt` file contains several tasks, one of which provides a crucial lead regarding the system's operation and another user.

 ```
 james@ip-10-65-152-254:~$ cat todo.txt